Executive Council of the North West: First term: 2018–2019

 Job Mokgoro was sworn in as Premier in June 2018 after Supra Mahumapelo was forced to resign; he preserved the composition of Mahumapelo's Executive Council until 6 December 2018, when he announced a reshuffle in which four MECs were fired and several others changed portfolios.

 Second term: 2019–2021

 Mokgoro was elected to his first full term as Premier in the 2019 general election and announced his new Executive Council on 28 May 2019, including reconfigurations of several portfolios.
 Mmoloki Cwaile was appointed MEC for Cooperative Governance, Human Settlements and Traditional Affairs in November 2020 following the death of the incumbent, Gordon Kegakilwe, from COVID-19-related illness; however, Cwaile was sacked in August 2021 and replaced by Lenah Miga.

-Maape premiership: 2021–present
+Maape premiership: 2021–2024

 In September 2021, Bushy Maape was sworn in to replace Job Mokgoro as Premier.
 Maape initially preserved Mokgoro's Executive Council, but on 21 November 2022 he announced a reshuffle in which Lenah Miga was fired and replaced by Nono Maloyi, while Kenetswe Mosenogi and Tsotso Tlhapi swopped portfolios.
 On 7 December that year, Viola Motsumi replaced Wendy Matsemela as MEC for Education.
+On 11 July 2023, acting premier Nono Maloyi fired Boitumelo Moiloa as Social Development MEC and replaced her with Lazarus Mokgosi.

+Mokgosi premiership: 2024–present

+Following the 2024 general election, Lazarus Mokgosi was elected as the new Premier of the North West.
+He named his executive council on 20 June, which did not include ANC provincial chairman Nono Maloyi but did include former ANC Youth League president Collen Maine as the MEC for Arts, Culture, Sports and Recreation.
+The newly appointed MECs were sworn in the next day.
+In September 2024, Collen Maine was sacked as the MEC for Arts, Culture, Sports and Recreation to make way for a female replacement, in line with the ANC's national policy of 60% of members of provincial executive councils must be women.
+Maine was succeeded by Tsptso Tlhapi.